nasa/fmdtools/docs/fmdtools.analyze.rst

 .. image:: figures/analyze.png
    :width: 800

-The analyze package is organized into the  :mod:`fmdtools.analyze.process`, :mod:`fmdtools.analyze.plot`, :mod:`fmdtools.analyze.graph`, and  :mod:`fmdtools.analyze.tabulate` modules, as shown above. :mod:`fmdtools.analyze.process` is used to process simulation results into convenient metrics and statistics for an analysis.
-The rest of the modules can be thought of as *convenience interfaces* for their respective packages, where:
+The analyze package is organized into the :mod:`fmdtools.analyze.plot`, :mod:`fmdtools.analyze.graph`, and  :mod:`fmdtools.analyze.tabulate` modules, as shown above.
+These modules can be of as *convenience interfaces* for their respective packages, where:

 - :mod:`plot` creates plots in ``matplotlib`` for simulation results (e.g., model histories, end-state classifications, etc).